 It's been proven to help weight loss in the long run.

 There was a study presented to the American Heart Association that followed over 1000 people over the course of a year through their weight loss journey and it found that the people who weighed once a week or less didn't achieve any weight loss.
 None.
 The people who DID weigh daily saw actual change on the scale and lost weight.

 We see this in our Facebook Support Group for Bariatric Regain too.
 The most successful members are the ones who weigh daily and track their weight over time.
 Even once they are at goal.
 And likewise, we see a lot of people truly upset & concerned that they've gained, but don't seem to know why.
 Almost like it's a surprise they aren't on track with their goals.
 Weighing yourself is more than just a marker of success.
 It's an indicator of your progress in learning the new lifestyle you're trying so hard to adopt.

 Don't Get Crazy

-So here's the thing....you have to be a bit smarter about this than many of you are.
+So here's the thing... you have to be a bit smarter about this than many of you are.

 Here are some facts about what can actually cause overnight weight gain that's NOT Fat:

-- Salt, now don't RUN away from Sodium.
-Too many folks have an unfounded fear of sodium, sodium is a mineral your body NEEDS in the right amount to maintain normal functions.
-BUT if you had something like Sausage and Peppers instead of your typical Baked Salmon or Chicken and Vegetables, you ate more sodium than normal and your body responded in the way it is SUPPOSED to respond.
+- Salt, now don't RUN away from Sodium now.
+Too many folks have an unfounded fear of sodium, that is a mineral your body NEEDS in the right amount to maintain normal functions.
+BUT if you had something like Polish Sausage and Peppers instead of your typical Baked Salmon or Chicken and Vegetables, you ate more sodium than normal and your body responded in the way it is SUPPOSED to respond.
 Hurray!
 Your metabolism and digestive system work!
 To combat this, have some extra water and head to the gym to move some of that fluid around in your body and get it out.